babolForFun/IONICv2-ionicTemplate/README.md

-# IONICv2-ionicTemplate took photo from gallery and store it in database as base64
+# IONIC v2 - Choose photo from gallery and store it in database as base64

 ## INSTRUCTION
 ```sh